 What’s Missing With Business Credit Cards for Trucking Companies

-A business credit card is easy to qualify for compared to other financing options, and you’ll be able to use them over and over again without reapplying.
+A business credit card is easy to qualify for compared to other financing options, and you’ll be able to use them repeatedly without reapplying.
 However, these cards won’t likely give you a large amount of financing.
 If you need more than $20,000 to $30,000, then a small business line of credit may be a better option for your business.

 Where to Find Business Credit Cards for Trucking Companies

-Traditional business loans for truckers can be difficult to qualify for, especially for own-operators who complete jobs for other trucking companies.
+Traditional small business loans for truckers can be difficult to qualify for, especially for owner-operators who complete jobs for other trucking companies.
 This difficulty stems from the uncertainty of the industry and the inconsistency of revenue.
-You’ll need to take extra care in separating your business and individual income if you want to get funded.
-A dedicated business bank account and proper accounting software for trucking is essential.
+You must take extra care in separating your business and individual income if you want to get funded.
+A dedicated business bank account and proper accounting software for trucking are essential.

 According to Ty Kiisel from OnDeck, a lender that works with trucking businesses: